-No matter what kind of music you’re interested in — be it rock, pop, jazz, heavy metal, or anything else — there are certain famous songs and melodies out there that you will instantly recognize.
-Even if you can’t immediately name the composer, those first few notes will catch your ear.
+No matter what kind of music you’re interested in — be it rock, pop, jazz, or anything else — there are certain songs and melodies that are sure to wow a crowd.

-While not all of the songs below are the best options for beginners, the best video tutorials will break down the piece into easily-digestible sections, helping intermediate players learn it faster.
-Without further ado, here are best piano tutorials on YouTube for eight popular songs — enjoy!
+While not all the songs on this list are for beginners, these tutorials break down the piece into easily-digestible sections, helping you learn even faster.
+Without further ado, here are eight easy piano tutorials for some classic songs — enjoy!

 How to Play “Ode to Joy”